flarewebdesign/flarewebdesign/README.md

 **Software engineer and computer science student building local-first AI systems.**

-My work focuses on AI agents, memory systems, and modular cognitive architectures - particularly software that can reason, retain context, coordinate specialized components, and remain under the user’s control.
+I focus on AI agent architecture, memory systems, and modular cognition.
+I’m especially interested in how intelligent software can reason, retain context, coordinate specialized components, and remain under the user’s control.

 ## What I'm Building

-- 🧠 **[AgentBigBrain](https://github.com/AgentBigBrain/AgentBigBrain):** A local-first AI agent based on a Society of Mind-inspired cognitive architecture, designed to explore persistent memory, specialized cognitive components, and coordinated agent behavior.
+- 🧠 **[AgentBigBrain](https://github.com/AgentBigBrain/AgentBigBrain):** A local-first AI agent built around a Society of Mind-inspired cognitive architecture.
+It explores how specialized cognitive components can work together to create a more capable, persistent, and understandable agent system.

 ## Current Interests

-`AI Agents` · `Memory Systems` · `Local-First Software` · `Agent Orchestration` · `Web Architecture`
+- Agent architecture and orchestration
+- Long-term and contextual memory
+- Local-first application design
+- Web application architecture
+- AI systems

 ![](./profile-3d-contrib/profile-night-view.svg)